ecadlabs/taquito/docs/lambda_view.md

 ## Usage

-The lambda view feature has been integrated into the `ContractAbstraction` class.
-This allows retrieving data from a view in a very similar way than calling other entrypoints of a smart contract with Taquito.
+We have integrated the lambda view feature into the `ContractAbstraction` class.
+This integration allows retrieving data from a very similar view to call other entry points of a smart contract with Taquito.

-Here's an example of using the Lambda View on an FA1.2 contract.
+Here's an example of using the Lambda View on a FA1.2 contract.

 Taquito dynamically creates a `getAllowance`, `getBalance` and `getTotalSupply` view method that the developer can call as follows: